austinvhuang/vkcompute/README.md

 On mac, the program can be built with `make build/softmax.spv` to build the shader followed by `make run-osx` to build and run the program (see the `Makefile` for details if you want to do the steps manually.

 On linux, the program can be built with `make build/softmax.spv` to build the shader followed by `make run-linux` to build and run the program.
-[NOTE / TODO : it may crash if you don't have the khronos compatibility extension - TODO make this optional]

 ## Contact and Contributions